Elisa Omodei from CEU tells us about her experience with the CIVICA thematic group "Societies in Transition, Crises of Earth".

 Andrew Geddes is Professor of Migration Studies and the Director of the Migration Policy Centre at the European University Institute.

-Anke Hassel is Professor of Public Policy at the Hertie School and Co-Director at the Jacques Delors Centre.
+Christian Flachsland is Professor of Sustainability at the Hertie School and Director of the School's Centre for Sustainability.

 Aurelian Muntean is Assistant Professor in the Faculty of Political Science at the National University of Political Studies and Public Administration.